fsmiamoto/dwm/README.md

 # dwm - dynamic window manager
 This is my build for dwm, an extremely fast, small, and dynamic window manager for X.

-Since this is suckless, documentation for key-bindings is in the `config.h` file.
+Since this is suckless, documentation is source code :v

 ## Included patches
 - center